State Department slashes its annual reports on human rights

 Human rights advocates had braced for change under the Trump administration, but some say the scale of the cuts is still shocking.

-"We expected women's rights and minority rights to be cut out," said Yaqui Wang, a longtime China Human rights researcher, most recently with Freedom House.
+"We expected women's rights and minority rights to be cut out," said Yaqiu Wang, a longtime Chinese human rights researcher, most recently with Freedom House.
 "But even freedom of expression — the international understanding of what the U.S. considers as human rights, number one — has been cut.
 I'm just shocked."

 Freedom of expression for the press is still tracked in the new reports, but there's no category covering expression for regular citizens.